frconor-ebook/meditations/_posts/2025-05-30-mother-of-the-church.md

 There are many mission fields that are hungry for such people.
 The future generations can be grateful to us for the role we\'ve played in bringing forward the Church.
 Probably, to a certain extent, it\'s with all these concerns in mind that Pope Francis instituted this particular feast day.

-We\'ve probably seen the Holy Father just before going on any of his major journeys, international trips.
+We\'ve probably seen the Holy Father \[Pope Francis\] just before going on any of his major journeys, international trips.
 He goes to St. Mary Major in Rome, the Shrine of Our Lady, Patroness of Rome, the safety of the Roman people.

 He goes there like a little child carrying a little bunch of flowers.
 It\'s a beautiful little childlike detail.
 He carries the flowers himself, as though saying, I reserve this privilege to me.
 I make this personal trip to entrust this journey and the fruits of this journey to my Mother, and I make this trip for the good of the universal Church, to Myanmar, to Iraq, to Chad, to the Central African Republic, to so many places.